Sling TV Packages 2019: Full Channel Lineup

 - You love sports and regularly watch games on ESPN, FOX, and NBC

-- You or someone in your family loves lifestyle programming
+- Someone in your family loves lifestyle programming

 - You want more choice for a reasonable monthly cost